 The prospectus should demonstrate the student's competence to communicate clearly, concisely, and in acceptable form.
-The style guides are A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian, 9th Ed., and the seminary's form and style supplement.
+The style guides are A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition and the seminary's form and style supplement.
 The prospectus should be no more than eight to ten pages long, excluding appendices and sources consulted.
 The order of the page arrangement is: